slofunk/hackshackfolio/_news/announcement_1.md

 related_posts: false
 ---

-I guess the we have a web presence now!
+I guess that we have a web presence now!
 Welcome to hackshack.us/Jamie's Hack Shack!